-You can put a trellis on the side of your house or against one wall of a pergola.
+You can put a trellis on the side of your house, lean it up on a fence, or put it against one wall of a pergola.
 If you use a wide trellis, you might be able to support several tomato plants at once.

 Now you have a better idea of why your tomato plants are falling over.
 You also know some steps you can take to fix the problem or prevent it in the future.